 Conceived by Sophie Corriveau + Benoît Lachambre + Nancy Tobin

-Performed by Marcio Canabarro + Sophie Corriveau + Benoît Lachambre + Anouk Thériault + Nancy Tobin
+Performed by and created with : Marcio Canabarro + Sophie Corriveau + Benoît Lachambre + Anouk Thériault + Nancy Tobin

 Sound Design Nancy Tobin